flutter/website/src/get-started/flutter-for/xamarin-forms-devs.md

 ### How do I draw/paint on the screen?

-Xamarin.Forms never had a built in way to draw directly on the screen.
+Xamarin.Forms never had a built-in way to draw directly on the screen.
 Many would use SkiaSharp, if they needed a custom image drawn.
 In Flutter, you have direct access to the Skia Canvas and can easily draw on screen.